Chapman University: Holocaust education

-The Barry and Phyllis Rodgers Center for Holocaust Education was founded by Marilyn Harran, Ph.D., in February 2000.
-It sponsors an annual Holocaust remembrance writing competition and hosts a regular Distinguished lecture series.
+The Barry and Phyllis Rodgers Center for Holocaust Education was founded in February 2000.
+It sponsors an annual Holocaust remembrance writing competition and hosts a regular Distinguished Lecture series.

-The Sala and Aron Samueli Holocaust Memorial Library, funded by Henry Samueli, is located on the fourth floor of the university's Leatherby Libraries.
+The Sala and Aron Samueli Holocaust Memorial Library, funded by Henry Samueli, is in the Leatherby Libraries.
 On April 11, 2005, sixty years after he was liberated from the Buchenwald concentration camp, Elie Wiesel dedicated the Samueli Holocaust Memorial Library, and a large bust of Wiesel stands at the entrance to the facility.

-The collection includes a first edition of The Diary of Anne Frank in Dutch.

 Athletics

-Chapman athletic teams are the Panthers.
-The university is a member of the Division III (non-scholarship) level of the National Collegiate Athletic Association (NCAA), primarily competing in the Southern California Intercollegiate Athletic Conference (SCIAC) since the 2011–12 academic year; which they were a member on a previous stint from 1950–51 to 1951–52.
-The Panthers previously competed in the California Collegiate Athletic Association (CCAA) of the NCAA Division II ranks from to 1978–79 to 1992–93, and as an NCAA D-III Independent from 1993–94 to 2010–11.
+Chapman's athletic teams are the Panthers.
+The university is a member of the Division III (non-scholarship) level of the National Collegiate Athletic Association (NCAA), primarily competing in the Southern California Intercollegiate Athletic Conference (SCIAC) since the 2011–12 academic year.

-Chapman competes in 21 intercollegiate varsity sports (10 men's and 11 women's): Men's sports include baseball, basketball, cross country, football, golf, soccer, swimming & diving, tennis, track & field and water polo; while women's sports include basketball, cross country, golf, lacrosse, soccer, softball, swimming & diving, tennis, track & field, volleyball and water polo.

-Chapman University has won seven NCAA national titles.
-As a member of the NCAA Division II, the Panthers won one baseball title (1968) and three men's tennis titles (1985, 1987, 1988).
-After moving to NCAA Division III, the Panthers won the 1995 Division III softball championship and later the 2003 and 2019 Division III baseball championships.

 Accomplishments

 The Chapman softball team appeared in one Women's College World Series in 1979.

-In 2011, the women's lacrosse team won the WCLL National Championships in Arizona.
-In 2016, the men's lacrosse team won the MCLA National Championship.

 In the 2014, 2017, and 2019 seasons, the Chapman University Panther football team ended their season undefeated in their conference and won the SCIAC championship.

 The 2019 men's baseball team defeated Birmingham-Southern College to become the DIII NCAA National Champions.

 The football and basketball teams are broadcast by the Chapman Sports Broadcast Network (CSBN) to local Channel 6 in Orange and on Chapman's athletic website.
-CSBN is a student-run, student-produced independent sports network created by students at Chapman University's Dodge College of Film and Media arts.
+CSBN is a student-run, student-produced independent sports network created by students at Chapman University's Dodge College of Film and Media Arts.